 This policy sets out the broad principles for voluntary involvement in Spectrum Community Arts Ltd. It is of relevance to all within the organisation, including volunteers, staff, members, and those elected or appointed to positions of responsibility.
 This policy is endorsed by Jade Cook and will be reviewed yearly, to ensure that it remains appropriate to the needs of Spectrum Community Arts Ltd and its volunteers.

-This policy is underpinned by the following principles
+This Volunteering Policy is underpinned by the following principles:

 A recognition that volunteering is something an individual chooses to do and that every individual has the right to volunteer without experiencing coercion or discrimination

 A commitment to ensuring equality of access to volunteering opportunities and equality of treatment for all volunteers

 A recognition that volunteers contribute their time, skills, knowledge and enthusiasm to the organisation and that, by doing so, they can often enhance or complement those that currently exist within the organisation

 A commitment to ensuring that volunteers are valued and integrated within the organisational structure and that processes are in place for them to contribute to the work of the organisation

 A recognition that volunteers need satisfying tasks that is personally fulfilling and opportunities for personal development and a commitment to helping volunteers meet these needs and to providing appropriate support and training for them to their activities efficiently

 A commitment that Spectrum Community Arts Ltd will not involve volunteers as a means of replacing paid staff

 A commitment that all Spectrum Community Arts Ltd staff will be clear about the role of volunteers and work positively with volunteers